Srisairam9881/Full-Stack-Application-Using-SpringBoot-And-Angular/README.md

   - delete categories
    ## Public Page
    - view Products
-   - when click on product can product details
+   - when user click on product can view product details
    ## User Panel
-   - profile access
+   - profile access (can do update and delete)
    - see all products
+   - can access view product details